DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Empirical Evaluations

-The influence function calculator is an important component of DIWIFT.
-The calculation of the influence score requires the parameter of the pretrained model.
-So we design the experiment to check how sensitive DIWIFT is to the fluctuation of the pre-trained model.
-In the experiment of DWIFT on Coat in Table \ref{tab:result}, the best training epoch of the pre-trained model is the 18-th epoch.
-Then we extract the models in 16-th epoch, 14-th epoch, 12-th epoch, 10-th epoch, 8-th epoch, to check the performance of DIWIFT when using these models as pre-trained models.
-The results are shown in Figure \ref{sensitive}.
-We can see that DIWIFT is not sensitive to the pre-trained model.
-This observation is very important for the deployment of DIWIFT in a real scenario, because this reveals that we can use the model trained yesterday as the pre-trained model for the training of today to save the time of pretraining.
+Finally, we perform a sensitivity analysis of our DIWIFT with the pre-trained models of different performance.
+As described in Section~\ref{subsubsec:architecture}, the influence function calculator is an important module of our DIWIFT, and its computation requires the parameters of a pretrained model $\hat{\theta}$.
+Since the computed value of the influence function will be used to guide the training of a feature selection module, which is another core module of our DIWIFT, it is necessary to analyze the sensitivity of our DIWIFT on pretrained models with different performance.
+Next, we examine this sensitivity of our DIWIFT by conducting a preliminary experiment on Coat.
+When obtaining the results of our DIWIFT on Coat as shown in Table~\ref{tab:result}, the optimal number of training iterations for the pre-trained model is 18.
+Therefore, we choose the base model when the number of training iterations is 8, 10, 12, 14, and 16 as the pre-trained model, respectively.
+We then retrain our DIWIFT and evaluate its performance.
+The results are shown in Figure~\ref{sensitive}.
+We can see that our DIWIFT is relatively insensitive to the pre-trained model.
+This observation is important for deploying our DIWIFT in a real-world scenario, as it shows that we can use the same pre-trained model for a period of time, which will effectively save training time.